-I took my bachelor degree in Multimedia and Web Technologies in University of Udine, and in the same institute I took also my Master Degree in Multimedia Communication and Information Technologies, with mark 110/110 cum laude.
+I graduated (Bachelor's degree) in Multimedia and Web Technologies in University of Udine, then, in the same institute I graduated (Master’s Degree) in Multimedia Communication and Information Technologies, with mark 110/110 cum laude.

 In 2017 I completed my PhD in Computer Science at the University of Udine under the supervision of Prof. Stefano Mizzaro.
 I defended my thesis entitled Crowdsourcing Relevance: Two Studies on Assessment.
 During my Ph.D. studies, I had the opportunity to spend six months, from July to December 2014, as visiting student at the Royal Melbourne Institute of Technology (RMIT), Australia.
 Meantime, I did an internship in SEEK Ltd, which runs Australia's number one website for job seekers.
 From April to July 2016 I got the pleasure to be hosted for four months at the Information School of University of Sheffield (UK).

 In February 2022, I returned to the University of Udine for a tenure truck position.

 European cities face daily problems with the mobility of their inhabitants and visitors, as well as with the delivery of goods and services along their streets and connecting roads.
 QROWD is a H2020 project that offers local government and transportation businesses innovative solutions to reduce congestion, make mobility safer and more efficient, and improve the use of urban infrastructures and reduced travel times – ultimately enhancing quality of life in European cities.
 To achieve this, QROWD will integrate different sources of data – maximizing the value of Big Data in planning and managing urban traffic and mobility.
 We aim to integrate geographic, transport, meteorological, cross-domain and news data, in order to capitalize on hybrid Big Data integration and analytics methods, while efficiently combining algorithms and human computation incorporated in the entire Big Data Value Chain.